sarroyavet/Allometry/DATA/For publishing/ReadME.md

 :open_file_folder: tables: Tables with the data of species, bones and results.

-     - StrideAngles.ods: data extracted from Tokuriki (1974) to determine the stride frequency.
+     - [StrideAngles.ods](tables/StrideAngles.ods) : data extracted from Tokuriki (1974) to determine the stride frequency.
-     - Similarity rules.ods: Used to calculate the allometric exponent within the classical similarity rules framework.
+     - [Similarity rules.ods](tables/Similarity Rules.ods) : data extracted fromUsed to calculate the allometric exponent within the classical similarity rules framework.
-     - Iyytemp2sldwrks.ods: moments of inertia calculated from Coatham et al. (2021) supplementary data.
+     - [Iyytemp2sldwrks.ods](tables/Iyytemp2sldwrks.ods) : moments of inertia calculated from Coatham et al. (2021) supplementary data.
-     - Especies and bones.ods.: Initial data base od the bones and species used in the study.
+     - [Especies and bones.ods](tables/Especies and bones.ods) : Initial data base od the bones and species used in the study.
-     - Coef_SMA_PGLS.ods: Results obtained from the SMA and PGLS regressions.
+     - [Coef_SMA_PGLS.ods](tables/Coef_SMA_PGLS.ods): Results obtained from the SMA and PGLS regressions.

 :open_file_folder: phylo: phylogenetic trees considered in the study.

      -output.nex: 10000 nexus trees used in the study.
 Trees were downloaded from [VertLife.org tool](https://vertlife.org/phylosubsets/).

-:open_file_folder: Distal: ".vtk" files of the distal surface of the humerus.
+:open_file_folder: Distal: ".vtk" files of the distal surface of the humeri.

 :memo: Newtax.csv : input file for the EspInfo.py code.
 This file contains the information of the species used in the study.
 This file is created from the first sheet file *Especies and bones.ods* in :open_file_folder: *tables*.